piexpiex/CFC/README.md

 [5]: https://github.com/nicocardiel/filabres

---In pocessing--
+The program works by depositing the CFC.sh file, the CFC_configuration folder and a csv file with the columns: caha_id, filter_name, program and reduction_file (for example "filabres_tree.csv") and using the following command in the UNIX terminal:

+sh CFC.sh filabres_tree.csv

 ## Images with own reduction and astrometric calibration

-The program works by depositing the CFC.sh file, the CFC_configuration folder and a folder with the images to calibrate (for example "files") and using the following command in the UNIX terminal "sh CFC.sh files".
+The program works by depositing the CFC.sh file, the CFC_configuration folder and a folder with the images to calibrate (for example "files") and using the following command in the UNIX terminal:

+sh CFC.sh files

 The images have to be reduced and calibrated astrometrically.

 # Image processing